Demitroi/tusd-example/README.md

 # tusd-example
-Example using [MinIO](https://min.io/) as Amazon S3 Object Storage, [tusd](https://github.com/tus/tusd) as Server Implementation of tus: the open protocol for resumable file uploads https://tus.io/ and [Uppy](https://uppy.io/) as Frontend
+Example using [MinIO](https://min.io/) as Amazon S3 Object Storage, [tusd](https://github.com/tus/tusd) as Server Implementation of tus: the open protocol for resumable file uploads https://tus.io/ and [Uppy](https://uppy.io/) as Frontend.
+All running on [Docker](https://www.docker.com/)

 1. Start the services
 ```